-The ASBMB grant writing and mentorship workshop is for assistant professors and postdoctoral scientists that are preparing to transition into an independent faculty position.
+The ASBMB's Interactive Mentoring Activities for Grantsmanship Enhancement (IMAGE) grant writing workshop is for assistant professors and postdoctoral scientists who are preparing to transition into independent faculty positions.

 "Inspired by the workshop, I have a “living” 5-year plan document that, in addition to keeping on track with administration, has helped me organize my overarching plans into something that is tangible."
 Benjamin Swarts, Assistant Professor, Central Michigan University

 "The workshop was incredibly helpful and got me thinking about some important points that I needed to include in my grants.”
 Nick Grossoehme, Assistant Professor, Winthrop University

 "The comments, feedback and advice I received at the workshop were very helpful, and I am glad I attended the workshop before starting preparing my first NIH grant application.”
 Patricia Silveyra, Assistant Professor, Penn State University